 -- Alan Ulrich, "Fall Arts Preview," S.F.
 Chronicle, August 15, 2014

-"The Bridge Project reimagines and even celebrates conversation as a form that brings us body to body." -- Maxe Crandall and Selby Schwartz, Movement Research, December 14, 2017 (reviewing the 2017 Bridge Project)
+"The Bridge Project reimagines and even celebrates conversation as a form that brings us body to body.
+What can we do, together, with the bodies that we have?
+And what can we do with the bodies that we have together?
+At the conjured intersections between different ways of doing, these collaborations suggest how we can tend to the queer bonds between bodies and ideas. " -- Maxe Crandall and Selby Schwartz, Movement Research, December 14, 2017 (reviewing the 2017 Bridge Project)

 "Netta Yerushalmy made a stunning San Francisco debut with an abridged version of her 'Paramodernities...Paramodernities is to contemporary dance what fellow Guggenheim award winner Taylor Mac’s “A 24-Decade History of Popular Music” is to popular music.
 Both deconstruct laissez faire naïveté of cultural assumptions; both give attention to the queer voice, their contributions to society and their suppression throughout modern history.
 And both match sharp intelligence with fluid unconventional performance, demystifying the arts along the way and proving that perception, like gender, is multifaceted."